Absences and Tardies

 Homework is an extension of class work.
 Studies show that it is effective in helping students make greater educational gains.
 Parents are encouraged to become involved in what their children are doing in school by working with them.
 Please expect your children to complete homework, as well as provide a quiet place for students to work effectively.

 School personnel cannot give children medication without a written medication release.
-Tylenol may be given with the permission from a parent.
+Children's tylenol may be given with the permission from a parent.

-During all pickup times please refrain from speeding, mobile phone use, or anything else that will draw your attention from maintaining safety.
+Please remember that there are small children and be extra cautious of your speed and movement in the parking lot and adjacent streets.
+During all times please refrain from speeding, mobile phone use, or anything else that will draw your attention from maintaining safety.

 School phones are for school business and emergencies only.
-Please make arrangements with your child prior to the school about day care, whether to walk home, etc. A phone is available to call with illness, lunch charges, etc.
+Please make arrangements with your child prior to the school about day care, whether to walk home, etc. The phone is available for cases of illness, lunch charges, etc.

 Playground Rules – Specific rules regarding the Playground: